thegetty/quire-docs/content/documentation/figure-images.md

 ## Add Tables

-In addition inserting tables in your Project as Markdown, can you also embed zoomable tables as HTML files.
+In addition inserting tables in your project as Markdown, can you also embed tables as HTML files (a format which enables more complex formatting).
 In the `static/img/` directory of your project create a new folder called `tables`.
 Create an .html file in that folder that follows the structure below:

 ``` html
 <table>